arthurdent/hoopybot/README.md

-What do?
+Wat do?

-Hoopybot is a bot built using bash, and irc it by suckless tools.
+A bot built using bash, and sic irc by suckless tools.

+The bot uses fifo pipes, making it very extensible.